MSc in Surgical Science and Practice

 Supervision

-The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Surgical Sciences and/or the Department for Continuing Education and this role will usually be performed by the Course Director.
+The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Surgical Sciences and allocation will usually be performed by the Course Director.

 It is sometimes possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under exceptional circumstances a supervisor may be found outside the Nuffield Department of Surgical Sciences and/or Department for Continuing Education.
+Under exceptional circumstances a supervisor may be found outside the Nuffield Department of Surgical Sciences.

 Assessment